Skip to content

 How to Manage Activation Lock: A Guide for Apple Admins

-Activation Lock is a theft-deterrent feature found in iOS and iPadOS devices and recent Mac computers (with the Apple T2 Security chip and Apple silicon).
+Activation Lock is a theft-deterrent feature found in iOS and iPadOS devices and modern Mac computers (with the Apple T2 Security chip and Apple silicon).
 When such a device is attempted to be set up after having been erased, it checks with Apple servers to see if Activation Lock is on.
-If it is, the device requires the user’s Apple ID password before it can be used again (reactivated).
+If it is, the device requires the user’s Apple Account password before it can be used again (reactivated).
 This effectively removes the device’s resale value, making it less attractive to thieves.

 Given its dependence on users’ Apple IDs, Activation Lock might seem to be a bad fit in organizational settings with supervised devices.
 But it doesn’t have to be.
 You can still allow users to use Find My, and you can take advantage of Activation Lock’s theft deterrence without Apple IDs.
 In this post, we’ll go over what Activation Lock is, how it can be managed with MDM, and explore some common workflows as well as a few known gotchas.